“There are some who can live without wild things, and some who cannot.”

 Board of Directors

-He has spent the last 15 years working as a land manager and scientist for several agencies in many parts of the country.
+He has spent the last 19 years working as a land manager and scientist for several agencies in many parts of the country.
 Now he is working in Puerto Rico at the intersection of sustainable eco-tourism, community well-being and land management.
-He is serving on the board in his personal capacity and not a representative of the government. .
+He is serving on the board in his personal capacity and not as a representative of the government.
+He runs a cacao farm in his “spare” time.

 Board of Directors